Lisa Grimaldi: Later years

 In the early 2000s (decade), Lisa befriended Oakdale newcomer Isaac Jenkins, introducing Isaac to her goddaughter Bonnie McKechnie (whom he would later marry), and partnering with Isaac and Bonnie in their new club Java.
 She would remain involved with Java until Isaac and Bonnie left town, at that time, selling her shares in the club.
 She was featured in a tribute episode in May 2000, honoring Fulton's and costar Don Hastings' 40th anniversaries on the show, in which a mean spirited tabloid story causes Lisa and Bob to reminisce about key events in their lives (via flashbacks).

 In more recent years, Lisa has retreated from the spotlight, interfering in the lives of her son and daughter-in-law, and mentoring Oakdale's younger residents.

 In June and July 2008, Lisa became involved in the dramas between Barbara, Paul, Meg, and Sofie.
 This ended when Paul Ryan found Sofie dead in her hotel room.
 It was revealed that Cole had killed Sofie.

 Lisa played a key role in organizing Tom and Margo's twenty-fifth anniversary party.

 Lisa reappeared in April 2009 to be involved in the mystery of Luke and Noah's kidnapping.

 Final years and ATWT cancellation

 During the final years of ATWT, Lisa's portrayer Eileen Fulton criticized producers over the lack of airtime for her character, as well as other longtime characters, whose screentime had dramatically diminished in favor of younger cast members.
 In 2008, she appeared three - four times per month, but played a large role in the April 2010 episode depicting Bob and Kim's second wedding.

 A special two-part tribute episode aired on May 17–18, 2010, commemorating Fulton's fiftieth anniversary on the show, and she was also prominently featured in the August 2010 episode memorializing longtime castmate Helen Wagner.

-She appeared in the final episode in September 2010, her last scenes, making peace with her former fiance John Dixon and one-time rival Lucinda Walsh.
+She appeared in the final episode in September 2010.
+In her last scenes, Lisa made peace with former fiance John Dixon and rival Lucinda Walsh.

+Reception

+In 2024, Charlie Mason from Soaps She Knows placed Lisa 16th eighth on his ranked list of Soaps' 40 Most Iconic Characters of All Time, writing, "Eileen Fulton's wicked witch of Oakdale may have been the ultimate love-to-hate character; early on in her 50-year run, she was even chosen to headline a primetime offshoot."